Decorative Birdhouses – A Recycled Greeting Card Craft

 Paint birdhouses any color you like.

 Make a paper template of the front of your birdhouse.
-I used an X-Acto knife to cut the holes and added and cut away the paper until I got the right shape.
-Once you have a template that works, use it to cut a section of the greeting.
+I used an X-Acto knife to cut the holes.
+Add and cut away the paper until you get the right shape.
+Once you have a template that works, use it to cut your greeting card.

 Horizontal photo of how to make a template to cut out a decorative greeting card front for a birdhouse.